-We don’t just deliver data.
-Along with our bi-weekly survey result data files, we provide our Gold subscribers with a topline report that synthesizes hand-picked, illuminating data points and our insights and expertise.
+Twice a month, we provide our Gold subscribers with a topline report that synthesizes hand-picked, illuminating data points and our insights and expertise.
 Interesting differences between males and females, older and younger Millennials, ethnicities, and more are highlighted, and relevant statistics are streamlined into an easily consumed, concise, visual takeaway.
 (Ypulse)

 Sign Up Now

 Subscribe for premium access to our content, data, and tools.